cs-4241-2023/shortstack/README.md

 ### Design/Evaluation Achievements
 - **Color coded rows**: Rows are given colors dynamically based on the tier of the item in that row.
+- **UI student test**: I tested my website with Isabella Pabon.
+She had had hoped there was a description field to explain why a certain rating was picked.
+She also said it wasn't colorful enough, which surprised me.
+She thought the UI was generally clean and easy to use.
+Based on her feedback, I would change add an optional field for an extended rating explanation.